itshichabk/mkds-wiimmfi-dashboard-api/README.md

 A headful instance + Xvfb had to be used instead of a headless one because the latter has issues with the Cloudflare protection, even using with the Stealth plugin.

-The API had to be dockerized before being deployed on Render.com as it required other system dependencies to allow a Chrome window to be launched in the virtual framebuffer provided by Xvfb.
+The API had to be dockerized before being deployed on GCP as it required other system dependencies to allow a Chrome window to be launched in the virtual framebuffer provided by Xvfb.